andrew-aladev/byfly-wifi-auth/README.rst

 * Use only unlimited tariff.
 * Do not send unencrypted traffic over this network.
 * Do not trust ISP DNS servers.
-* Do not send any packet to internet from provided IP address.
 * Do not trust "ca-bundle.crt" in this repository.
 Please download such bundle from trusted location and replace it before building.